-Here you find articles that explain the signs and symptoms of this incredibly rare and fascinating mental health conditions.
+Here you find articles that explain the signs and symptoms of this rare and fascinating mental health condition.
 Though uncommon, many people live with synesthesia, and if you are one of them, this section will provide insight into your experiences.

 What is Synesthesia?

 Synesthesia is a condition where human beings experience one sense simultaneously along with an additional sense or more.
 For example, hearing and taste could be combined.
 A person might taste the sound of someone yelling.
 Certain forms of synesthesia go along with words or objects.
 Some people report that they can taste people’s names or numbers.
 They might have sensory perceptions where colors go along with words.
-There are so many different forms of the condition that it’s hard to keep track of how forms of it there are.
+There are many different forms of the condition that manifest themselves in different ways.

 Synesthesia is Rare